10 Must-Haves for Home Health Occupational Therapy

 7. Accordion Folder

-These can include lists of medical supply stores, oxygen vendors, transportation services, DME closets or rentals, Meals on Wheels, and Senior community centers/services/groups.
+Along with home exercise handouts for your home health patients, my friend Mandy Chamberlain from OT Flourish also recommends adding community resource sheets for your folder.
+These resource sheets can include lists of medical supply stores, oxygen vendors, transportation services, DME closets or rentals, Meals on Wheels, and senior community centers/services/support groups.

 8. Therabands and Theraputty